DIKU-EDU/kudos/docs/builtin-drivers.rst

 is to show how one can create actual drivers for for the KUDOS device driver interface.

+TTY
+---

+TTY roughly stands for "teletype", and in this context refers to a class of drivers that provide a low-level interface for terminal-style user interaction.
+KUDOS comes with both a :ref:`polling <polling-tty>`, and :ref:`interrupt-driven <interrupt-driven-tty>` TTY driver built-in.
+The former works by repeatedly polling the keyboard device, which can waste precious clock-cycles, while the latter relies on an interrupt handler to wake up the kernel thread when input from the keyboard actually becomes available.

+Historically, TTY drivers also implement a line discipline, and the KUDOS TTY drivers are no exception.

+.. _polling-tty:

 Polling TTY Driver
 ------------------